The Wolfman (film): Home media

 The film was released on DVD and Blu-ray on June 1, 2010.
 Both editions include the theatrical cut and an extended cut, restoring 17 minutes into the film.
 The Blu-ray Disc's special features include featurettes on the making of the film, including two alternate endings.
 The only special features included on the standard DVD are deleted and extended scenes.
-Best Buy released an exclusive 2-Disc DVD set that includes a bonus disc featuring most of the BD special features.
+Best Buy released an exclusive 2-disc DVD set that includes a bonus disc featuring most of the BD special features.
 Upon the Blu-ray's release, viewers had the opportunity to stream the original 1941 film.

+A 4K restoration of the theatrical and extended versions was released on Ultra HD Blu-ray on October 22, 2024, via Shout!
+Factory.

 In the United States and Canada, the DVD grossed $21.8 million and the Blu-ray grossed $5.9 million, totaling $27.8 million in domestic video sales.

 Extended cut

-The DVD/Blu-ray releases include an "unrated director's cut", featuring an additional 17 minutes of footage and the inclusion of the classic 40's era Universal logo at the beginning of the film.
-Johnston said the reason for deleting the 17 minutes from the theatrical cut was "to push the story along so that audiences would get to the first Wolfman transformation sooner."
-The extra footage contains the origin of the silver cane-sword and also the uncredited and completely removed part played by Max von Sydow who was the original owner of the cane.
-The character indicates that he obtained it in Gévaudan, a French province where in the 18th century villagers were attacked by an unknown beast known as the Beast of Gévaudan.
+The DVD/Blu-ray releases include an "unrated director's cut", featuring an additional 17 minutes of footage and the inclusion of the classic '40s era Universal logo at the beginning of the film.
+Johnston said the reason for deleting the 17 minutes from the theatrical cut was "to push the story along so that audiences would get to the first Wolfman transformation sooner".
+The extra footage contains the origin of the silver cane-sword and also the uncredited and completely removed part played by Max von Sydow, who was the original owner of the cane.
+The character indicates that he obtained it in Gévaudan, a French province where, in the 18th century, villagers were attacked by an unknown beast known as the Beast of Gévaudan.
 Though Max von Sydow's credit is absent from the theatrical cut, there is still a credit for "Assistant to Mr. von Sydow".